The Product Development Process – Step 3 – Planning

 Make sound, realistic plans based on good information.
 Great things that come from taking a hard look at the above items are:

 - First – A revised and improved product specification (Step 2).

-- Second – The start of intellectual property protection for your idea -- and knowing you are not treading on someone else.
+- Second – The start of intellectual property protection for your idea — and knowing you are not treading on someone else.

 - Third – A sound business plan as a road map for success.

-if just for peace of mind to have something concrete to support your feelings, but also as a great foundation for getting investment money if you need it.
+- Fourth – A good foundation for explaining why your product will succeed — if just for peace of mind to have something concrete to support your feelings.
+This is also a great foundation in seeking investment money if you need it.

 The more you know, the easier it is to succeed . . .

 Next Up: Step 4 – The Design Phase